 In this salad, cooked farro is chewy and bouncy, and a nice contrast to crunchy raw fennel bulb.
 The zip of the dijon pairs nicely with sweetness and slightly licorice flavor of tarragon.
 And shallots and garlic make everything savory!
-It’s a super tasty whole grain salad that works great for lunch, a light meal, or as a side dish.
+It’s a super tasty farro salad for lunch, a light meal, or as a side dish.
 It tastes great at room temperature or chilled.

 For a variation, use grilled artichoke hearts, instead.
 Or get in some additional greens for the day, and serve this over a bed of spinach leaves.
 You can also top the salad with a little bit of vegan parmesan, if it suits you.
 Enjoy!